Qumulo/docs/_includes/content-reuse/platform-agnostic-ilo-introduction-and-commands.md

-<br>Your nodes receive DHCP address assignments by default.
+Your nodes receive DHCP address assignments by default.
 When you configure a node's iLO port, you can access the node by using the IP address (that the DHCP server assigns to the node) and a web browser that supports HTML5, Java, and .NET

 {% capture content_tag %}{{site.splitIlo}}{% endcapture %}
 {% include important.html content=content_tag %}